 Several years ago, I sat down to write a science-fiction novel.
 It was set many centuries from now, concerning the phoenix-like restart of civilization after a period of global collapse.
 I sought to make it a tale of future history and, subsequently, I shied away from the binary “Good Guys versus Bad Guys” trope.
 I wanted it to reflect the chaotic maelstrom of history and humanity.
 History is not made or controlled by an Illuminati-like overseer.
-One person, event, or idea can have explosive ramifications in our world, from a suicide in the Middle East to a near-fatal taxi accident.
+One person, event, or idea can have explosive ramifications in our world, from a suicide in the Middle East to a near-fatal taxi accident in New York.

 Worldbuilding is a major passion of mine; I typically develop meticulous pages of backstory for what I write.
 In the case of my science-fiction novel, I took that to an extreme, detailing the technologies, political and cultural factions, and major events that created the foundation for this universe.

 When I completed the novel, I had a heap of backstory.
 Why not write other stories set in that universe?
-Why not venture forth a few years, a few decades, a few centuries in the future of that future, to see how things might develop.
-Some of those stories were concurrent with the book, others before or after.
+Why not venture forth a few years, a few decades, a few centuries in the future of that future, to see how things might develop?
+Some of those stories were concurrent with the book, others taking place before or after.
 Some (like Galleon) start in its near-future and conclude millennia later.
 There are recurring characters and events that are referenced from tale to tale, but against the backdrop of history these are blips on a galactic stage that humanity has only just begun to anxiously shuffle onto.